Why the EU Halogen Lighting Ban Could Be Better for Everyone

 In an attempt to tackle some of the most important environmental issues in Europe, the European Environmental Bureau has been pushing for the Halogen Lighting Ban for years.

 Looking back almost ten years to 2009, the EU began to phase out these halogen light bulbs.
-Following the phasing out of directional halogen lamps in 2016, all halogen bulbs including the non-directional set are now also banned from being imported or manufactured in the EU.
+This followed the phasing out of directional halogen lamps in 2016.
+Now, all halogen bulbs including the non-directional set are banned from being imported or manufactured in the EU.

 So, what exactly is so bad about these halogen light bulbs that we have to blanket ban them?
-Well, the incandescent gas-filled bulbs were deemed inefficient based on the amount of heat (80%) compared to light (20%) that they actually produce.
+Well, the incandescent gas-filled bulbs were deemed inefficient.
+This was based on the amount of heat (80%) compared to light (20%) that they actually produce.

 Producing 4/5 of heat compared to just 1/5 of actual light shows the bulbs' startling inefficiency.
 This makes them high-energy consumers which in turn has a huge effect on the environment.
 With most of our energy coming from the burning of fossil fuels, anything we can do to limit our energy consumption will benefit the environment.